Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 .. code-block:: c++

-	TestVirtualTerminalClient->register_vt_button_event_callback(handleVTButton);
-	TestVirtualTerminalClient->register_vt_soft_key_event_callback(handleVTButton);
+	auto softKeyListener = TestVirtualTerminalClient->add_vt_soft_key_event_listener(handleVTKeyEvents);
+	auto buttonListener = TestVirtualTerminalClient->add_vt_button_event_listener(handleVTKeyEvents);

-You could in theory have seperate callbacks for softkeys and buttons, but in this example we're just re-using the same callback for both.
+You could in theory have separate callbacks for softkeys and buttons, but in this example we're just re-using the same callback for both.

+Note, the :code:`add_vt_soft_key_event_listener` and :code:`add_vt_button_event_listener` functions return a shared pointer to the listener.
+This is so that the listener doesn't get destroyed until you're done with it.
+If you don't store the listener in a variable, it will be destroyed as soon as the function returns, and your callback will never be called.
+So make sure to keep it alive as long as you want to receive events.

 Other Actions
 ^^^^^^^^^^^^^^